davewasthere/davewasthere.github.com/_posts/2013-01-01-my-2012-retrospective.md

 ---
 layout: post
-title: My 2012 retrospective
+title: 2012 - The latter half
 published: false
 ---
-#My 2012 Retrospective

-##New Zealand
-Trip with Glynis and the girls

-Grandma's Birthday

-Day up at Mangawhai

-Glassblowing

-##Thailand
-Koh Samui

-Koh Tao

-##Vietnam
-Hanoi

-Sa Pa

-Ha Long Bay

-Da Nang

-Hue

-Hoi An

-Na Trang

-Ho Chi Minh City

-##Thailand
-Bangkok

-##Dubai
+# 2012 - The latter half

+## Dubai
-Jammed another upgrade to Business which was very nice, as I was still feeling rather delicate.
+Jammed another upgrade to Business which was very nice, as I was still feeling rather delicate after my food poisoning in Vietnam.
+Actually, my only other food poisoning got me a Business class upgrade too.
+Maybe there's a pattern?

+Was only there for the one day, but managed to catch up with the Dubai crew: Will, Jac, Yousef, Meredith & Martin.
+As well as have another scrummy meal at one of my favourite restaurants on Al Murraqqabat road.

-##Piston Broke
+## Piston Broke
+I was going to let this one slide, as I had a motorbike trip the next day, but mates at UCAS didn't let me get away with it.
+So my 40th was a nice evening at the Swan pub doing a quiz night and a ton of friends dropping by to wish me well.
+Was a lovely evening and I was feeling well set for the next morning's journey.

+Met Todd & Jim at a petrol station on the M4 and we met up with D at Folkstone.

-##London Olympics
+## London Olympics

-##Small Is Festival
+## Small Is Festival

-##Paul & Nadine's Wedding
+## Paul & Nadine's Wedding